bzm3r/transpose-timing-tests/README.md

 ![](./plots/dedicated_simd_tg_comparison.png)

 While the SIMD kernel (`Shuffle32`) outperforms the threadgroup-based kernel (`Threadgroup1d32`) on both the AMD device and Nvidia devices, the effect is particularly pronounced on Nvidia devices.
-On the AMD device, the performance gain is marginal.
+On the AMD device, the performance gain is marginal, suggesting that threadgroup shared memory is remarkably fast on AMD devices.

 Note that effective utilization of the Nvidia RTX 2060 (a high end Nvidia GPU) for the bit matrix transposition task with respect to the Nvidia GTX 1060 relies on using SIMD techniques.

 On the Intel devices, we could not run `Shuffle32`, as we could not guarantee that the compiler would choose a subgroup size of 32.
 Thus, we came up with a hybrid kernel which uses SIMD shuffles only for the lower order transpositions, and threadgroup-based thransposition otherwise: